 Jane Tarr, Director, North, Arts Council England said:

-“Congratulations to Brighter Sound on their Transforming Leadership funding for Change the Record.
+“Congratulations to Brighter Sound on their Transforming Leadership funding.
 The North has such a strong history of producing world class musicians, producers and music venues.
-The Change the Record programme will enable this already successful sector to flourish even further by giving the next generation of women working in the music industry across the North the chance to develop their skills and become leaders in the sector, where women leaders are currently under-represented.
+This programme will enable this already successful sector to flourish even further by giving the next generation of women working in the music industry across the North the chance to develop their skills and become leaders in the sector, where women leaders are currently under-represented.
 I look forward to seeing the impact of the project on not only the local but national and international music scene.”

 We will be releasing full details about the programme in the coming months, so watch this space!